A/B Testing: The Ultimate Guide for Beginners

 Step-by-Step Guide on How does A/B Testing Works

-If you follow the structured process, then it’s easy to run a successful A/B test.
+You need to follow the structured process to run a successful A/B test.
 Here’s the step-by-step guide to execute it properly:

-Before starting, you must have a clear goal that what you want to improve, such as:
+1. Identify a Specific Goal: Before starting, you must have a clear goal, such as:

 • Increase email sign-ups